simhaonline/trading_system/README.md

 3.)
 Strategies are developed to have standardised inputs and outputs, allowing standardised back-testing on historical market data.
 The prerequisites of profitable strategies are listed for later reference .

 4.)
-The system uses relevant historical data alongside current market data to confirm the formation of a profitable market trend according to the prerequisites.
+The system uses relevant historical data alongside current market data to confirm the formation of a profitable market trend, according to the prerequisites.

 5.)
 Once a potential trade is identified, it is traded on Binance by sending the appropriate API commands.